luyadev/luya.io/docs/guide/ngrest/model.md

 |create    |Forms to create a new record with the given columns.
 |update    |Forms to update an existing record with the given columns.
 |delete    |Define whether items of the data table can be deleted or not.
 To activate deletion set this pointer to `true`.
-|aw        |Attach a [[/guide/ngrest/activewindow]] to each row in the list overview, e.g. a button next to edit button.

-As you know what section/scope you can define with your already defined attributes you have to define the `luya\admin\ngrest\base\NgRestModel::ngRestConfig()` method, this could look as followed:
+As you know what section/scope you can define with your already defined attributes you have to define the <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestScopes" /> method, this could look as followed:

 ```php
 public function ngRestScopes()